Photo by HQuality / Shutterstock.com

 You go to the mall and spend $150 on clothes.
 But what you spent isn’t just $150.
 If you earn $150 a day, you just spent a day of your life.

 Almost every resource you have, from physical possessions to money, is renewable.
 The amount of time you have on this planet, however, is finite.
 Once used, it can never be replaced.

-So when you spend money — especially if you earned that money by doing something you had to do instead of what you wanted to do — you’re spending your life.
+So, when you spend money — especially if you earned it doing something you had to do instead of what you wanted to do — you’re spending your life.

 8. Always consider opportunity cost

 BlueSkyImage / Shutterstock.com